 Why We Charge A Consultation Fee

 We offer an initial telephone consultation free.
-However, we charge $150 fee for office consultations for several reasons.
+However, we charge an office consultations for several reasons.
 First, having a criminal or family law case is a serious matter.
 Your liberty, property, lifestyle, children, or even your physical life may be at stake.
 You need thorough, critical and correct information.
 You get that at our office consultations.